Gruppe-Ausschussexterner-Programmierer/color-poll/README.txt

 # tool to specifically analyze the results of that poll
 # author: Emil Schläger
 # name is definitely not a knock-off of SQL
+# please excuse the awkward line wrapping, but text files are a little impractical in that regard

 -----
 english: